isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 One remaining restriction – outdoor demonstrations

 a.
 Still not allowed
-  i.
-Concern is law and order, and security ii.
-One incident could undermine our racial harmony, and confidence in Singapore
+  &nbsp; i.
+Concern is law and order, and security
+  &nbsp; ii.
+One incident could undermine our racial harmony, and confidence in Singapore.

 b.
 Concern is still valid, but total ban is too rigid
-  i.
-We should find ways to allow people to express themselves safely ii.
-Speakers’ Corner at Hong Lim Park is a model iii.
-Well defined location, accessible, safe iv.
+  &nbsp; i.
+We should find ways to allow people to express themselves safely
+  &nbsp; ii.
+Speakers’ Corner at Hong Lim Park is a model
+  &nbsp; iii.
+Well defined location, accessible, safe
+  &nbsp; iv.
 Not many speak there, but anyone can who wants to

 c.
 We should allow outdoor public demonstrations, also at the Speakers’ Corner
-  i.
-Still subject to basic rules of law and order ii.
-Still stay away from race, language or religion iii.
+  &nbsp; i.
+Still subject to basic rules of law and order
+  &nbsp; ii.
+Still stay away from race, language or religion
+  &nbsp; iii.
 We will manage with a light touch
-    1. No need for Police to be involved
+    &nbsp;&nbsp; 1.
+No need for Police to be involved
-    2. NParks has agreed to be in charge of Speakers’ Corner
+    &nbsp;&nbsp;  2.
+NParks has agreed to be in charge of Speakers’ Corner

 Overall thrust of all these changes

 a.
 To liberalise, widen the space for expression and participation
 b.
 Encourage more citizens to engage in debate, to participate in building our shared future
 c.
 We will progressively open up our system
-* i.
+&nbsp; i.
 Much more open today compared to ten or even five years ago
-* ii.
+&nbsp; ii.
 Will continue to feel our way forward
-* iii.
+&nbsp; iii.
 Cannot progress just by copying others
-* iv.
+&nbsp; iv.
 Must think through our problems ourselves and find the right path for Singapore

 But please remember that even in the cyber-age, some things do not change

 a.
 In 50 years’ time, Singapore will still be a little red dot
 b.
 To thrive as a nation, we will still need the cohesion to stay united, the ability to outperform others, and the will to survive and excel, and occasionally win medals
 c.
 That means:
-  i.
-A hardworking and well-educated population ii.
-A capable and effective government iii.
+  &nbsp; i.
+A hardworking and well-educated population
+  &nbsp; ii.
+A capable and effective government
+  &nbsp; iii.
 Outstanding people at all levels, totally committed to Singapore

 d.
 Then however the world changes, our children will still have a bright future